What is insulin?

 Who gets insulin resistance?

-Insulin resistance is found in both males and females of all races and ethnicities.
+Insulin resistance is found in both men and women of all races and ethnicities.
 It is especially prevalent where people lead a sedentary lifestyle and consume a Western diet.

 Causes of insulin resistance